 At Salamanca Place, the oldest part of the city, enjoy local shopping and fabulous pubs.
 On Saturdays, this is home to the Salamanca Markets.

-If you have a car, you must visit the top of Mt.
+You must visit the top of Mt.
 Wellington/Kunanyi.
 Along the route, a stop for a tour at (circa 1824) Cascade Brewery is possible, or you can just have a flight of samples whilst enjoying the view from the gardens.

-The steep drive up the face of the mountain is not for the faint of heart, but the rewarding views of downtown Hobart and surrounds are worth every anxious moment!
+The steep drive up the face of the mountain is not for the faint of heart, but the rewarding views of downtown Hobart and its surroundings are worth every anxious moment!
 Make sure you pack an extra jacket for the pinnacle, as it tends to be much cooler and windier than downtown Hobart!

 If you’re looking for something free to do, the Royal Tasmanian Botanical Gardens have numerous examples of native Australian flora.

 Australia is famous for its pristine beaches.
 The south coast of New South Wales could, arguably, have some of the best, and it is one of the most beautiful places in Australia.

 Jervis Bay is a top spot, with spectacular beaches and national parks dotted all along the coastline, with a small-town feel.
 There are no high-rises here, and the beaches remain untouched by mass tourism.

 But the absolute best-of-the-best is Hyams Beach.
 According to the Guinness Book of World Records, Hyams is said to have the ‘whitest sand in the world’ and have been almost blinded by it firsthand.
 We would have to agree!
 The only thing that could be as impressive as the white sand is the array of blue and green water shades.
 Jervis Bay is also a favorite for whales during the migrating season, and you are likely to see dolphins there throughout the year.